dennismalmgren/marl/README.md

-# DQMIX: A Distributional Perspective on Multi-Agent Reinforcement Learning
+# EPyMARL - Updated

-This codebase is based on [PyMARL](https://github.com/oxwhirl/pymarl) framwork and [SMAC](https://github.com/oxwhirl/smac).
-Note that the SC2 version we used is 4.10.
+This codebase is based on [PyMARL](https://github.com/oxwhirl/pymarl) framwork and [SMAC](https://github.com/oxwhirl/smac) as well as [DQMIX](https://github.com/wudiymy/DQMIX).
+Note that the SC2 version used is 4.10.

 ## Installation